yenchenlin/rl-attack-detection/README.md

 python -m baselines.deepq.experiments.atari.enjoy --model-dir ./pre-trained-agents/Freeway --env Freeway --attack fgsm --defense foresight
 ```

 Now, you should see similar outputs to **step.
-2**, which means that now it works again.
+2**, which means that our agents work well again.